AngelHely/TAC_project_M1/README.md

 # Projet TAC M1 2024-2025

- ## Auteurs :
+ ## Authors :

 - Potel Nicolas
 - Hely Angel

-# Objectif de l'application
+# Application objectives

-L'application consiste à afficher une liste des personnages du jeu vidéo *League of Legends* et, pour chaque personnage, l'application donnera les détails de ce même personnage.
+The application consists of displaying a list of characters from the video game *League of Legends* and for each character the application will give the details of that same character.